smatechnologies/ibm-i-agent-docs/docs/dynamic-variables/function-codes.md

 produce the desired value, or it produces an error code, more information about the SQL statement that was produced and any error messages can be easily displayed from the LSAM log file LSALOGF30, as described above.
-Log entries marked \"DQ:\" will show the SQL statement that was constructed, and entries marked \"DE:\" show any error messages that will usually explain what was wrong with the SQL statement.
+Log entries marked "DQ:" will show the SQL statement that was constructed, and entries marked "DE:" show any error messages that will usually explain what was wrong with the SQL statement.

 ##### *Preset Dynamic Variable Values When Using \*DB2 Access Definitions*